footworkjs/footwork/README.md

 # build whats necessary for the unit tests, and run them (coverage report output in build/coverage)
 gulp tests

-# watch for changes in the source code or tests and automatically rebuild and run tests whenever that happens
+# watch for changes in the source code/tests and automatically rebuild whats necessary for unit tests + run tests
 gulp watch

+# watch for changes in the source code/tests and automatically rebuild everything + run tests
+gulp watch-everything

 # to debug in your own browser: start karma for continuous test monitoring
 sudo npm install -g karma-cli # install karma (if needed)